tri47/tri47.github.io/_posts/2020-05-16-how-a-machine-see-arts.md

 Each of these images is a channel, an aspect of the painting that the "workers" see.
 They can represent colours, shapes, edge etc. But they still very closely resemble the original image.

 A few levels up, what the upper "managers" see is shown below.
-They don't look at the details anymore and pick out abstract ideas from painting.
+They don't look at the details anymore and pick out abstract ideas from the image.

 ![](/assets/images/deeplearning/high_layer.png)